Benefits and Awards for Length of Service

 The risks of disadvantaging certain groups should be weighed against the benefit of the incentive and the business need of retaining staff with longer service.
 Serious consideration should also be given as to whether this benefit would, in fact, result in better retention.
 The longer the length of service required for the incentive to apply, the higher the risk of the practice being discriminatory.

-You could consider the following:
+You could consider the following for length of service awards:

 1. Why does the business need to try and retain staff with a longer length of service?